 uri.var." prefix.
 An HTTP endpoint can also define the particular HTTP method to use in the RESTful invocation.

-You can configure the HTTP endpoint using XML.
-Click on Switch to source view link in the HTTP Endpoint page.
+If you want to configure the HTTP Endpoint using XML, click the Switch to source view link on the HTTP Endpoint page, and then use the following syntax:

 HTTP Endpoint Attributes